hazmi0504/WAKE/README.md

-# WAKE
-Flutter-Wireless Ignition System for motorcycle
+# WAKE Flutter-Wireless Ignition System for motorcycle

+A android .apk for my FYP Project
+Require the arduino with bluetooth integration

 login admin
 username - admin